 Click here to view our book store and purchase books to energize your organizing.

-Every two years Labor Notes holds a national conference that attracts at least a thousand activists, about a tenth of them from other countries.
+Every two years Labor Notes holds a national conference that attracts more than a thousand activists, about a tenth of them from other countries.
 Besides workshops on every conceivable skill and issue, there’s space for meetings of people from the same union and people with the same interests.

 Schools and Workshops